DevMaverickTeam/ADR-structure/README.md

   - [VSCode Snippets for ADRs](#vscode-snippets-for-adrs)

 ## What is an architecture decision record?
-Think of architecture decision record as a document or record that will capture and important architectural change/decision in your project.
+Think of architecture decision record (ADR) as a document that will capture and important architectural decision in your project.

-It's a record in time to which you can point and see what decision was made, why it was made and what are the consequences of that decision.
+It's a record in time to which you can point and see what decision was made, why it was made and what are the consequences.

 ADRs are like a note to your future self explainig why you did a thing in a certain way. (or to a future teammate/owner)